 Students who are new to IUSD and will be entering either 7th or 8th grade in the 2017-2018 school year are eligible to take the summer math tests.
 The tests are held during the summer before school starts.
 Students not participating in summer testing will be placed in the grade-level math course.
 Incoming seventh graders will be placed in Math 7 and incoming eighth graders will be placed in Math 8.
-Students must be enrolled in IUSD prior to selecting a testing date.

 Frequently Asked Questions